 Intercultural Understanding (2 units)

-- In order to promote a critical examination of students’ and other cultures, students take two courses.
-A course in American Diversity (marked by an “D”) develops students’ capacities to reflect on their own identities, as influenced by their cultural, racial, ethnic, and other significant differences.
-Additionally, students explore the diverse peoples of American society, reflecting on their values, institutional obstacles, and contributions to the American experience.
+- A course in American Diversity (marked by an “D”) develops your capacity to reflect on your own identity, as influenced by your cultural, racial, ethnic, and other significant differences.
+You'll also explore the diverse peoples of American society, reflecting on their values, institutional obstacles, and contributions to the American experience.

 - A course in International Perspectives (marked by an “I”) provides in-depth coverage of global concerns.
-Its purpose is to acquaint the students with historical or developing international trends through a comparative analysis of a culture beyond our borders.
+Its purpose is to acquaint you with historical or developing international trends through a comparative analysis of a culture beyond our borders.